As a small, local charity we rely on the support of our members. Membership enables us to manage our nature reserves,

 Our projects work to deliver a richer environment for wildlife and local communities.
 Click to read more about our projects and see how you can get involved

-Durham Wildlife Trust is very grateful to The Heritage Lottery Fund for its generous financial support of this project that runs to September 2018.
-The purpose of the project is to inform, inspire and involve the many people who live, learn or work in the area about and those who visit from near or far. […]
+Durham Wildlife Trust is very grateful to The National Lottery Heritage Fund for its generous financial support of The Natural History of Upper Teesdale project.
+The purpose of the project is to inform, inspire and involve the many people who live, learn or work in the area about and those who visit from near or […]

 As a membership organisation we rely on the support of our members.
 Every £1 raised through membership and legacy